Getting involved as an Aboriginal and Torres Strait Islander father

 Ron encourages the men to stand strong in their roles as fathers.

-‘It’s about being strong, being responsible and being recognised as proud fathers and men in our community.
+‘It’s about being strong, being responsible and being recognised as proud fathers and men in your community.

 ‘It’s also about being proud to have our families proud of us men – our daughters or sons, our wives, our grandmothers and our community proud of us.
-We’re taking a little bit more responsibility.’
+We’re taking more care of our children and partners and making sure both are getting the care and rest they need.’

 Uncles, grandfathers and other men